Frigg

 Frigg sits enthroned and facing the spear-wielding goddess Gná, flanked by two goddesses, one of whom (Fulla) carries her eski, a wooden box.
 Illustrated (1882) by Carl Emil Doepler.

-Frigg (/frɪg/; Old Norse: /non/) is a goddess, one of the Æsir, in Germanic mythology.
+Frigg (Frigg, /frɪg/, /non/, Old Swedish: Frigg, genitive: Friggiar, etc, Early Modern Swedish: Frigg etc; Frīg; Frī; Frīa; Frīja; Frēa) is a goddess, one of the Æsir, in Germanic mythology.
 In Norse mythology, the source of most surviving information about her, she is associated with marriage, prophecy, clairvoyance and motherhood, and dwells in the wetland halls of Fensalir.
-In wider Germanic mythology, she is known in Old High German as Frīja, in Langobardic as Frēa, in Old English as Frīg, in Old Frisian as Frīa, and in Old Saxon as Frī, all ultimately stemming from the Proto-Germanic theonym *Frijjō.
+The names ultimately stem from the Proto-Germanic theonym *Frijjō.
 Nearly all sources portray her as the wife of the god Odin.

 In Old High German and Old Norse sources, she is specifically connected with Fulla, but she is also associated with the goddesses Lofn, Hlín, Gná, and ambiguously with the Earth, otherwise personified as an apparently separate entity Jörð (Old Norse: 'Earth').
 The children of Frigg and Odin include the gleaming god Baldr.

 The English weekday name Friday (ultimately meaning 'Frigg's Day') bears her name.
 After Christianization, the mention of Frigg continued to occur in Scandinavian folklore.
 During modern times, Frigg has appeared in popular culture, has been the subject of art and receives veneration in Germanic Neopaganism.

 Name and origin

 Etymology

 The theonyms Frigg (Old Norse), Frīja (Old High German), Frīg (Old English), Frīa (Old Frisian), and Frī (Old Saxon) are cognates (linguistic siblings from the same origin).
 They stem from the Proto-Germanic feminine noun *Frijjō, which emerged as a substantivized form of the adjective *frijaz ('free') via Holtzmann's law.
 In a clan-based societal system, the meaning 'free' arose from the meaning 'related'.
 The name is indeed etymologically close to the Sanskrit priyā and the Avestan fryā ('own, dear, beloved'), all ultimately descending from the Proto-Indo-European stem *priH-o-, denoting 'one's own, beloved'.
 The Proto-Germanic verb *frijōnan ('to love'), as well as the nouns *frijōndz ('friend') and *frijađwō ('friendship, peace'), are also related.

 An -a suffix has been sometimes applied by modern editors to denote femininity, resulting in the form Frigga.
 This spelling also serves the purpose of distancing the goddess from the English word frig, with a primary meaning of masturbate or to the common alternative to the English profanity fuck.
 Several place names refer to Frigg in what are now Norway and Sweden, although her name is altogether absent in recorded place names in Denmark.

+The name has several recorded forms in Old Swedish (1200–1525 AD) and Early Modern Swedish onward.
+Old Swedish forms includes: Frigg, Frigh, Freghe, Frege, Freye, Frey, Freya, Frea, Fria, etc. Later forms includes: Frigg, Frigga, Frigge, Friggie.
+Johannes Bureus recorded the Runic form ᚠᚱᚤᚼ (Frygh) in 1599.